 2. Offering shares

-Shares in your business could be sold to your personal contacts or to an outside investor.
+Shares in your business could be sold to your personal contacts or to an outside investor, known as a business angel.
 However, be aware that many investors will want a sizeable chunk of your business – or even control – before they will risk their cash.
 The UK currently has one of the best tax break schemes in the world, the EIS, for anyone investing in an eligible business or startup.

 3. Startup Loans

 There are lots of options for small business loans for startups.
 But if you are in the UK it is well worth looking first at the Startup Loans scheme.
 This is a government-backed scheme offering loans of up to £25,000 at a reasonable interest rate to new ventures.
 The loan comes with advice, support and a business mentor.
 See here for inside tips on the application process.

-If you own your own home and are looking to borrow amounts that go beyond £25,000, it can be worth trying to seek an advance from a mortgage lender or looking to remortgage.
+If you own your own home and are looking to borrow amounts that go beyond £25,000, it may be worth trying to seek an advance from a mortgage lender or looking to remortgage.
 The mortgage application process isn’t usually too difficult and if you have the equity available, business development initiatives may be considered favourably.

 5. The Bank